Immune Boosting Carrot Ginger Soup

 This carrot ginger soup is rich in vitamin C, potassium and antioxidants, which have all been shown to help with immune cell function.

-As a bonus, this simple carrot ginger soup recipe serves two, tastes amazing and is ready in 10-15 minutes.
+As a bonus, this simple carrot ginger soup recipe tastes amazing and is ready in less than 30 minutes.
 Enjoy it whenever you need a boost or are looking for a warming, simple meal.
 I’ve been loving it for lunch with a slice of toasted sourdough bread or for a simple snack.

 YUM!!
 This soup is delicious!
 Doubled the recipe, flavor is excellent.